 The inspector observed that residents were supported to have companionship.
 There were no restrictions to visiting hours in the centre, and friends and relatives were seen to come and go during the day.
-A visitor told the inspector that they were always welcome and were assured of the care provided.
 There was a visitor's book where visits were logged, which would assist in ensuring their safety in the event of an emergency.
 Residents had access to advocacy services, and information posters were displayed around the centre.